tonytins/amtkstat/README.md

 ### 🔍 Background

 This was intended to solve a rather awkward dilemma.
 I turned a bunch of online Amtrak status boards made by Dixieland Software into PWAs (standalone web apps) for stations that I viewed on Virtual Railfan.
-While it was convenient—don't get me wrong—I had to create a new web app for each station, and it became overwhelming to constantly switch between them all.
-This front-end was intended to solve that dilemma by accessing all stations from a single application using a modern, cleaner interface.
+While it was convenient (don't get me wrong) I had to create a new web app for each station, and it became rather overwhelming to constantly switch between them all.
+This front-end was intended to solve that mini-crisis by accessing all stations from a single application using a modern, cleaner interface.
 The original icons found in this project's first commit were used for those PWAs.

 ## 📄 License